Espresso is unlike any other type of coffee.

 A cheap grinder for espresso?

-My recommendation for a solid cheap espresso grinder is this one: The 1zpresso Jx, which is a hand grinder.
+My recommendation for a solid cheap espresso grinder is this one: The 1zpresso J, which is a hand grinder.

 Many of my followers have picked up a Jx over the last couple of years, and I have almost exclusively heard great things from them.

-I was blown away after testing the Jx a few years back, and actually 1Zpresso has improved the grinder with small incremental updates.
+I was really impressed after testing the Jx a few years back, and actually 1Zpresso has improved the grinder with small incremental updates.
+Now 1zpresso calls the model “J” but it’s essentially the same.

 It’s just excellent value for money and does a good job grinding for both drip coffee and espresso.
 In addition, it’s easy to clean and silent in operation.